-2. In addition to external signals, the neurons provide regulatory information, with the potential of directing the production of proteins within cells.
+In addition to external signals, the neurons provide regulatory information, with the potential of directing the production of proteins within cells.

-3. Gene regulatory proteins are involved in attracting or repelling enzymes that add or remove epigenetic markers.
+Gene regulatory proteins are involved in attracting or repelling enzymes that add or remove epigenetic markers.

-4. Epigenetic markers control where and how much protein is made by a gene, effectively turning a gene on or off, thereby determining how brains and their bodies develop.
+Epigenetic markers control where and how much protein is made by a gene, effectively turning a gene on or off, thereby determining how brains and their bodies develop.

-E. A functional epigenome is required throughout one's entire lifetime.
+E. A functional epigenome is required throughout one's entire lifetime

-The chart below, borrowed from "Biology by the Numbers," reports the turnover rates of cell lines, many lasting for less than 10 days.
+The chart below, borrowed from Biology by the Numbers, reports the turnover rates of cell lines, many lasting for less than 10 days.
 The red blood cells are relatively durable, requiring replacement every 120 days.
 Since there are about 3×10^{13} red blood cells in the average human body, to keep abreast with replacement requirements, one must produce about 100 million new red blood cells every minute throughout one's adult lifetime.
 We noted earlier that the epigenome is extremely active during embryological development because of the great number of new cell lines being selected epigenetically.
-As this chart indicates, the work of the epigenome is not finished at adulthood, we need many replacement cells constantly.
+As this chart indicates, the work of the epigenome is not finished at adulthood.
+The need for epigenetic guidance in cell replacement continues throughout a lifetime.